The Homeless ID Project has been helping people who are homeless or experiencing extreme poverty obtain identification for over 29 years.

 - What are acceptable forms of photo ID

-Photo ID may include any of the following, as long as your face is visible in the picture: a valid Driver License or State ID issued by any state in the U.S.; a bank or credit card; an employee ID badge; a school ID badge; a Released Offender ID from the Arizona Department of Corrections (within 30 days of release); an Affidavit of Identification within 15 days of issue from either the Arizona Department of Corrections or the Maricopa County Adult Probation Department; a U.S. Military Dependent Photo ID; or a U.S. Armed Forces Driver License.
+Photo ID may include any of the following, as long as your face is visible in the picture: a valid Driver License or State ID issued by any state in the U.S.; an employee ID badge; a school ID badge; a Released Offender ID from the Arizona Department of Corrections (within 30 days of release); an Affidavit of Identification within 15 days of issue from either the Arizona Department of Corrections or the Maricopa County Adult Probation Department; a U.S. Military Dependent Photo ID; or a U.S. Armed Forces Driver License.

 - Can I use my CASS ID card or Human Services card as a photo ID?